 The Technology Development segment performs applied research principally in the areas of sensing and instrumentation, advanced materials and health sciences.
-This segment comprised 29% and 25% of total revenues for the three months ended September 30, 2016 and 2015, respectively, and 28% and 35% of our total revenues for the nine months ended September 30, 2016 and 2015, respectively.
+This segment comprised 33% and 27% of total revenues for the three months ended March 31, 2017 and 2016, respectively.
 Most of the government funding for our Technology Development segment is derived from the Small Business Innovation Research ("SBIR") program coordinated by the U.S. Small Business Administration ("SBA").
 The Technology Development segment revenues have historically accounted for a large portion of total revenues, and we expect that they will continue to represent a significant portion of total revenues for the foreseeable future.
-The Technology Development segment revenues were \$4.3 million and \$3.3 million for the three months ended September 30, 2016 and 2015, respectively, and were \$12.2 million and \$9.9 million for the nine months ended September 30, 2016 and 2015, respectively.
+The Technology Development segment revenues were \$4.3 million and \$3.7 million for the three months ended March 31, 2017 and 2016, respectively.
 Within the Technology Development segment, we have historically had a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
 Total backlog includes funded backlog, which is the amount for which money has been directly authorized by the U.S. government and for which a purchase order has been received by a commercial customer, and unfunded backlog, representing firm orders for which funding has not yet been appropriated.
 Indefinite delivery and quantity contracts and unexercised options are not reported in total backlog.
-The approximate value of our Technology Development segment backlog was \$22.8 million at Sep
+The approximate value of our Technology Development segment backlog was \$15.8 million at March 31, 2017 and \$17.6 million at December 31, 2016.
+The approximate value of our Products and Licensing segment backlog was \$8.2 million at March 31, 2017 and \$10.4 million at December 31, 2016.

-Revenues from product sales are mostly derived from the sales of our sensing systems and products that make use of light-transmitting optical fibers, or fiber optics.
+Revenues from product sales are mostly derived from the sales of our optoelectronic components and from the sales of sensing systems and products that make use of light-transmitting optical fibers, or fiber optics.
 We continue to invest in product development and commercialization, which we anticipate will lead to increased product sales growth.
 Although we have been successful in licensing certain technology in past years, we do not expect license revenues to represent a significant portion of revenues in the near term.
 Over time, however, we do intend to gradually increase such revenues.
 In the near term, we expect revenues from product sales and product development to be primarily in areas associated with our fiber optic instrumentation, test & measurement and sensing platforms.
-In the long term, we expect that revenues from product sales will represent a larger portion of our total revenues and, as we develop and commercialize new products, these revenues will reflect a broader and more diversified mix of products.
+In the long term, we expect that revenues from product sales will represent a larger portion of our total revenues and, as we develop and commercialize new products, we expect these revenues will reflect a broader and more diversified mix of products.